Texas Family Law

 Attorney General Cases

 The Office of the Attorney General of the State of Texas (OAG) oversees child support cases in Texas.
 The OAG often times brings a suit against a non-custodial parent when a state interest is involved such as a child on Medicaid.
 Parents can also request the OAG bring a suit against the other parent to establish paternity, child support and medical support.
 It is important to have a Houston family lawyer present when negotiating with the OAG as they do not represent your interest.
+Visit the Texas Attorney General Child Support Division here.

 Child support in Texas follows guidelines set forth in the Texas Family Code.
 The monthly amount of support is based on the obligor’s net monthly income (money received after taxes).
 Child support is based on a percentage of the net monthly income starting at 20 percent for one child and increasing with more children.
 There are maximum amounts set by the Texas Family Code.
-Click here for more information including a child support chart.

 Child custody is called “conservatorship” under Texas Law.
 Conservatorship deals with the rights, duties and responsibilities of parents regarding their children.
 The following rights must be addressed in a divorce or custody suit: